Antioch–Pittsburg station

 Antioch–Pittsburg station is an unstaffed Amtrak station in Antioch, California and is the closest station to Pittsburg, California, which is located about 2 mi west.
-It is served by San Joaquins trains operating on the branch between Oakland and Bakersfield.
+It is served by Gold Runner trains operating on the branch between Oakland and Bakersfield.
 The station opened on October 28, 1984, and has a single side platform serving the single track of the BNSF Railway's Stockton Subdivision.
-The station is also served by Tri Delta Transit, which offers connections to the BART stations in the area.
-Of the California stations served by Amtrak, Antioch–Pittsburg was the 45th busiest, boarding or detraining 35,345 passengers in Fiscal Year 2018.
+The station may close when Oakley station opens in 2025.

 History

 The station opened on October 28, 1984 with a single side platform serving the single track of the BNSF Railway's Stockton Subdivision.

 A small shelter building was added in December 1990, with an asymmetric teal-colored metal roof supported by concrete pillars.
 The building was a partially open-sided pavilion with sheltered concrete benches for travelers.
 The station building included a ticket booth for passenger assistance, but Amtrak's timetables never listed the station as staffed.

-By the late 2010s, the shelter became an "area of concern" for Amtrak, the city of Antioch, and the San Joaquin Joint Powers Authority because it was "in a consistent state of disarray due to vandalism and transient use."
+By the late 2010s, the shelter became an "area of concern" for Amtrak, the city of Antioch, and the San Joaquin Joint Powers Authority (SJJPA) because it was "in a consistent state of disarray due to vandalism and transient use."
 One particularly notable incident came in 2018 when law enforcement discovered a homeless encampment on the station's roof.
 Because of that incident, in early September 2019 the shelter structure was demolished and additional landscaping was added in January 2020.

+Issues continued after the demolition, including assaults on Amtrak employees and theft of a wheelchair lift.
+In March 2023, the SJJPA voted to closed Antioch–Pittsburg station upon the opening of Oakley station, then expected in 2024.
+This proved locally controversial; by September 2024, the SJJPA indicated it was willing to consider keeping the station open if the city addressed the safety issues.
+By that time, Oakley station was expected to open in August 2025.

+The Antioch City Council approved $225,000 to a project to help improve the station in order to help keep it open.
+This project, funded to the total of $375,000, would get the boost from the local gas tax.
+These upgrades would include putting up a new shelter, benches and fencing.
+It also would get the station new signage and lighting.